Why do we retain information better when we learn it over a long time period?

 , explained.What is the Spacing Effect?

-The spacing effect demonstrates that learning is more effective when repeated in spaced-out sessions.
-By repeating and spacing out information individuals learn, they can better recall that information in the future.1
+The spacing effect demonstrates that learning is more effective when repeated in spaced repetitions.
+By repeating and spacing out the information that individuals learn, they can better recall that information in the future.1

 Where this bias occurs

-The spacing effect is broadly applicable to many fields, notable in examples of education and business.
-A typical example of the spacing effect can be seen in different ways students study for courses and exams.
+The spacing effect is broadly applicable to many fields but mainly has implications for educational practices.
+A typical example of the spacing effect can be seen in the different ways students study for courses and exams.

-The spacing effect occurs when information is repeatedly learned over a spaced-out long period, resulting in an individual being about to recall better and remember the information being learned.
-The effect demonstrates that more information is encoded into our long-term memory, when studied in spaced-out sessions, a process commonly referred to as spaced repetition.
-Students who use flashcards and have study techniques that extend over long periods are utilizing the spacing effect to learn.2 This contrasts with retaining information by massed presentation — a study habit more commonly referred to as cramming, which is the act of intensely absorbing large amounts of information in a short period.2
+The spacing effect occurs when information is repeatedly learned over a spaced-out long period, resulting in an individual being able to better recall and remember the information being learned.
+The effect demonstrates that more information is encoded into our long-term memory when studied in spaced-out sessions, a process commonly referred to as spaced repetition or spaced practice.
+Students who use flashcards and have study techniques that extend over long periods are utilizing the spacing effect to learn.1 This contrasts with retaining information by mass presentation — a study habit more commonly referred to as cramming, which is the act of intensely absorbing large amounts of information in a short period.1